fjmn2001/react17/apps/getting-started/README.md

 2. Then you'll have 1 app available:
     1. [Getting Started](apps/getting-started): http://localhost:3010

-### ✅ Tests execution

-1. Install the dependencies if you haven't done it previously: `make deps`
-2. Execute PHPUnit and Behat tests: `make npm-test`

 ## 👩‍💻 Project explanation

 This project tries to be a roadmap/library for learning React.